brackenbit/supabase-custom-claims/README.md

 The suggestion is that this will allow for better tree-shaking, and result in a smaller bundle.

 Not wanting to give up on the convenience of automatic imports without a good reason, I tested this, and found that using direct paths actually _increased_ bundle size (though by < 1 kB).
 It seems that at least while using Vite (with ESM/Rollup), there is no benefit to manually adjusting react-bootstrap imports.

+## Testing

+Automated testing is set up with Vitest and React Testing Library.
+(At this stage, coverage is very limited, with only MainNavbar included.)

 ## Building the Demo